When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Craigslist is a widely used online classifieds platform where contractors can post ads for their services.

-It’s one of the most accessible websites for contractor leads, it’s also the most crowded – in busy metro regions you’ll be competing with a lot of posts, both within and outside of your industry.
+It’s one of the most accessible lead generation sites, but it’s also the most crowded – in busy metro regions you’ll be competing with a lot of posts, both within and outside of your industry.

-With that said, many contractors take advantage of the low posting fees to try and capture some residual leads without making a big dent in their marketing budget.
+With that said, many contractors take advantage of the low posting fees to try and capture some residual projects without making a big dent in their budget.

-I haven’t seen companies use Craigslist in a big way.
+I haven’t seen any of my customers use Craigslist in a big way.
 Usually it’s just a post a week, and they might get a job or two out of it every once in a while.

-I’d say Craigslist isn’t a cornerstone of lead generation, but it’s a nice supplemental way to get in front of a few more people.
+I’d say Craigslist isn’t a big area of opportunity to get more work, but it’s a nice supplemental way to get in front of a few more people.

 What makes Craigslist different